MikeHopley/ftl-ships-strategy/index.md

 Your pilot should be walking to the teleporter during the previous jump.
 You can then decide whether to board with all three Crystals, or keep a pilot.
 Also consider starting one Crystal in sensors: this delays 2-crew boarding very slightly, but does not delay 3-crew boarding.

 Note that Lockdown lasts 12 seconds, and in practice it's unaffected by enemy crew trying to break in (they would need more than 4 crew pounding on the same door).
+Against enemies with two crew, 2 Crystals will break 3 weapons levels in ~19 seconds; 3 Crystals will break 8 weapons levels (!) in 33 seconds (in a four-tile weapons room).

 Consider pre-cloaking enemy weapons, if you think you can break them in time.
 Your cloak resets immediately after killing the enemy crew; use this to dodge last-second missiles.